Antimicrobial resistance: Overview

 WHO report released April 2014 stated, "this serious threat is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country.
 Antibiotic resistance—when bacteria change so antibiotics no longer work in people who need them to treat infections—is now a major threat to public health."

-Global deaths attributable to AMR numbered 1.27 million in 2019.
-That year, AMR may have contributed to 5 million deaths and one in five people who died due to AMR were children under five years old.
+Each year, nearly 5 million deaths are associated with AMR globally.
+In 2019, global deaths attributable to AMR numbered 1.27 million in 2019.
+That same year, AMR may have contributed to 5 million deaths and one in five people who died due to AMR were children under five years old.

 In 2018, WHO considered antibiotic resistance to be one of the biggest threats to global health, food security and development.
 Deaths attributable to AMR vary by area:

 The European Centre for Disease Prevention and Control calculated that in 2015 there were 671,689 infections in the EU and European Economic Area caused by antibiotic-resistant bacteria, resulting in 33,110 deaths.
 Most were acquired in healthcare settings.
+In 2019 there were 133,000 deaths caused by AMR.

 Causes

-Antimicrobial resistance is mainly caused by the overuse of antimicrobials.
+AMR is driven largely by the misuse and overuse of antimicrobials.
+Yet, at the same time, many people around the world do not have access to essential antimicrobials.
 This leads to microbes either evolving a defense against drugs used to treat them, or certain strains of microbes that have a natural resistance to antimicrobials becoming much more prevalent than the ones that are easily defeated with medication.
 While antimicrobial resistance does occur naturally over time, the use of antimicrobial agents in a variety of settings both within the healthcare industry and outside of has led to antimicrobial resistance becoming increasingly more prevalent.